 I wanted to share with you four main thoughts that have been on my heart and I hope it will encourage you through this turbulent time:

 - Let’s monitor our media consumption: Let’s stay informed with updates as needed but let’s not allow an overload of information to cause fear to erupt.
-We need to know what is happening; yet we need to create the quiet space for God to speak to us.
+We need to know what is happening, yet we need to create a quiet space for God to speak to us.
 We can seek to educate ourselves but we can’t neglect how much we need God.
 So I have to ask, are you reading your Word as much as you are keeping up with the news?
 Again, I believe it is important to stay informed but let’s not miss what God is saying to us right now.

 - Love your neighbors: What if we as Believers responded with a heart to serve and not discriminate against those who are ill or self-quarantined for precautionary measures.
 The Bible tells us to love our neighbors as ourselves (Matthew 22:39) so as the people in our world are having to adjust to new temporary standards, I believe there is no better way to display God’s love than by serving and asking “what can I do for you?”
 Let’s use wisdom and get creative in how we serve them, but let’s serve those who need us.
 Let’s show up for others and spread His love.
 Let’s not shame people for what they are experiencing during this time instead we should be committed to love and extending grace.